milomedia/tilix/_posts/2019-08-03-ENIAN-success.md

 ## Benefits

 In supporting ENIAN, tilix.energy has reiterated that the data upon which algorithm is trained and operated is just as important.
 The idea that garbage in leads to garbage out is common sense.
-However, fully appreciating the role of data in both training and operating AI systems is pretty hard.
+However, fully appreciating the role of data in both training and operating AI systems is pretty hard to do.

-> The support from tilix.energy was instrumental in getting ENIAN V1.0 to market.
-With the automated data collection and analysis of infrastructure data built into the ENIAN platform, renewable energy professionals are empowered to focus on getting quality deals done fast at low cost. **Phil Bruner, CEO ENIAN**
+> The support from Tilix was instrumental in getting ENIAN V1.0 to market.
+With the automated data collection and analysis of infrastructure data built into the ENIAN platform, renewable energy professionals are empowered to focus on getting quality deals done fast at low cost. [**Phil Bruner, CEO ENIAN**](https://enian.co/team/phillip-bruner/)

-> ENIAN's passion for making energy data usable and affordable for every professional in the value chain has been stoked by the professional support from tilix.energy.
-They are helping us harness the power of big data and machine learning to generate serious time and cost savings for our customers. **Varun Sharma, COO ENIAN**
+> ENIAN's passion for making energy data usable and affordable for every professional in the value chain has been stoked by the professional support from Tilix.
+They are helping us harness the power of big data and machine learning to generate serious time and cost savings for our customers. [**Varun Sharma, COO ENIAN**](https://enian.co/team/varun-sharma/)

 ## About Tilix